MOH sets up body to discuss and resolve IP-related issues

 Two dialogues have been held since last October, The Straits Times understands.

-"Managing healthcare costs is a complex issue for which there are no simple solutions," the LIA said yesterday, in another response to SMA's position statement on IPs last week that described such insurance plans as "troubled".
+"Managing healthcare costs is a complex issue for which there are no simple solutions," the LIA said on Friday, in another response to SMA's position statement on IPs last week that described such insurance plans as "troubled".

 "At the same time, doing nothing is not an option because the current trajectory of healthcare cost increases in Singapore raises real sustainability concerns."

-An SMA spokesman said yesterday: "With MOH helming talks between LIA, AMS and SMA, there has been some clarification and the beginning of a journey of understanding and collaboration.
+An SMA spokesman said on Friday: "With MOH helming talks between LIA, AMS and SMA, there has been some clarification and the beginning of a journey of understanding and collaboration.

 "A lot more work lies ahead as the various stakeholders need to hold honest and sometimes painful discussions on existing problems, potential solutions and trade-offs."